Skip to content

 June 23, 1986, Historic Locust Grove in Louisville became a U.S. National Historic Landmark.

 June 23, 1992, while an ex-Kentucky lawmaker faced a judge for taking $63,000 in bribes from competing sides of horse racing legislation, Kentucky’s Chief Justice lost a minor battle in his very public divorce hearings.
-Meanwhile, on the national scene, Brooklyn erupted in riots after the government put John Gotti away for life and 3rd Party candidate Ross Perot called out President George H. W. Bush’s numerous dirty tricks to destroy the businessman’s reputation.
+Meanwhile, on the national scene, Brooklyn erupted in riots after the government put John Gotti away for life while 3rd Party candidate Ross Perot called out President George H. W. Bush’s numerous dirty tricks to destroy the businessman’s reputation.

 On June 23, 2000, Toyota launched an internet-based system to streamline their North American parts purchasing.
 The initial plan was to eliminate errors, reduce paperwork, and speed decision-making to strengthen supplier relationships.